-Improper attachment or missing O-rings on the helium hose fittings can cause a loss in helium pressure and hinder the cooling performance.
+Improper connection or missing O-rings on the helium hose fittings can cause a loss in helium pressure and hinder the cooling performance.

-To inspect fittings on the front of the compressor and cryostat:
+To inspect fittings on the compressor and Cryostation:

-- Ensure the fittings are straight. - Ensure there is a single O-ring at each end of the hose and each connection point.
-The O-rings tend to dislodge from the hose and stay on the fitting (or vice versa). - o If this happens, the errant O-ring must be carefully removed and replaced in the correct location before reconnecting, otherwise it will not seat properly.
+- Ensure the fittings are not cross threaded. - Ensure there is a single O-ring at each end of the hose and each connection point.
+The O-rings tend to dislodge from the hose and stay on the fitting (or vice versa). - o If this happens, the errant O-ring must be carefully removed and replaced in the correct location before reconnecting, otherwise, it will not seat properly.